nyu-mll/jiant/README.md

 We also make use of many other data sources, including:

-- translation: WMT'14 EN-DE, WMT'17 EN-RU  **# TODO(Edouard,Katherin)**
+- Translation: WMT'14 EN-DE, WMT'17 EN-RU  **# TODO(Edouard,Katherin)**
-- language modeling: [Billion Word Benchmark](http://www.statmt.org/lm-benchmark/), [WikiText103](https://einstein.ai/research/the-wikitext-long-term-dependency-language-modeling-dataset).
+- Language modeling: [Billion Word Benchmark](http://www.statmt.org/lm-benchmark/), [WikiText103](https://einstein.ai/research/the-wikitext-long-term-dependency-language-modeling-dataset).
 We use English sentence tokenizer from [NLTK toolkit](https://www.nltk.org/) [Punkt Tokenizer Models](http://www.nltk.org/nltk_data/) to preprocess WikiText103 corpus.
-- image captioning: **# TODO(Roma)**
+- Image captioning: **# TODO(Roma)**
 - Reddit: **# TODO(Raghu)**
 - DisSent: Details for preparing the corpora are in `src/dissent_scripts/README`
 - DNC (Diverse Natural Language Inference Collection), i.e. Recast data: The DNC is currently being prepared for release for EMNLP camera ready.
-Instructions on how to download the data is forthcoming.  **# TODO(Adam will add instructions once the data is publicly available)**
+Instructions on how to download the data is forthcoming.
 - CCG: Details for preparing the corpora are in `src/ccg_scripts/README`
-- Edge probing: see [`probing/data`](probing/data/README.md) for more information
+- Edge probing analysis tasks: see [`probing/data`](probing/data/README.md) for more information

 To incorporate the above data, placed the data in the data directory in its own directory (see task-directory relations in `src/preprocess.py` and `src/tasks.py`.